eclipse-cdt-cloud/theia-trace-extension/README.md

 and use the Electron application.

+If there are errors that occurred while starting the app, see [Troubleshooting](#troubleshooting) for known issues.

 ### Change the trace server URL

 By default, the application expects the trace server to be responding at `http://localhost:8080/tsp/api`.
 If a different trace server location is being used, the URL can be changed using the `TRACE_SERVER_URL` environment variable when running the app.